inewasujan/inewasujan/README.md

 ### Hi there 👋
-I am a frontend developer who loves to create beautiful designs, develop web components, and casually write about them.
+I am a Frontend developer who loves to create beautiful designs, develop web components, and casually write about them.

 <h3>Skills</h3>